 Once the verification documentation has been received, it will be compared to data elements on the student’s FAFSA.
 If the information on the FAFSA matches the documentation provided, then no changes to the FAFSA are required, and USD will award financial aid based on the original FAFSA results.

 If the verification process results in corrections to any data elements on the FAFSA, the Enrollment Services Center will submit those changes electronically.
 Both the student and USD will be notified of the reprocessed FAFSA results.
 In this situation, USD will award financial aid based on the reprocessed FAFSA results.

 If you make corrections to your aid record and are selected for verification after aid has already been awarded or disbursed to you, adjustments to the already awarded or disbursed aid may be necessary.
 USD’s Financial Aid Office will notify the student of the adjustment with a revised Award Letter.

-If verification reveals that your aid eligibility has changed, it may be necessary to repay aid already disbursed to you.
-Failure to repay aid funds for which you have been determined ineligible will make you ineligible for further Federal Student Aid (whether grants, loans or work-study) at any institution until the aid is repaid in full.
-Your account will also be referred to the U.S. Department of Education to record your ineligibility for further Federal Student Aid.
+If verification reveals that your aid eligibility has changed, it may be necessary to adjust aid already disbursed to you.
+Failure to repay aid funds for which you have been determined ineligible will make you ineligible for further Federal Student Aid at any institution until the aid is repaid in full.
+Unresolved refunds and/or fraud verification cases may be referred to the U.S. Department of Education for collection purposes and to document ineligibility for future student aid.